SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

 \subsubsection{Manual Reporting of Missed Social Interactions.}

-Participants periodically received a notification asking whether the system had missed any interactions for which no automatic notification had been delivered (Figure~\ref{fig:edit_and_missed_interact}(b)).
-The system was configured to prompt approximately every 80 minutes, with an added random delay of 0--5 minutes to avoid potential bias associated with fixed prompting intervals.
+Participants periodically received a notification asking whether the system had missed any interactions for which no automatic notification had been delivered (Figure 3(b) in the Supplementary Materials).
+The system prompted approximately every 80 minutes, with an additional random delay of 0–5 minutes to reduce potential bias associated with fixed prompting intervals.

-For resource efficiency, prompts were triggered at probe start times rather than via a separate scheduler.
-As a result, notifications could be delayed by up to one additional duty cycle (1.5 minutes), yielding an effective prompting interval of approximately 90 minutes.
-The notification asked: ``Missed interaction [Start time] to [End time]?''

 If participants responded \emph{Yes}, they were instructed to add all applicable missed interactions by specifying their corresponding approximate start and end times.
 Throughout the paper, we refer to these manually reported events as \emph{added interactions}.